|

 numbers.

-They are of the following form, in which b is the base number:
+They are of the following form, in which a is a coefficient and

 The positional notation itself turns the sequence into a finite series